How do I edit my store's design?

 Along with WYSIWYG, you also have several other locations for making basic changes to the various pages that make up your site.
-By going to Content ->Titles & Content, you will see a listing of your site pages.
-Clicking on the name of the page (or its respective "Action ->Edit" button) for either of these pages will allow you to edit the Header (Top) and Footer (bottom) sections of any of those pages.
+By going to Content >Site Contentand clicking on the Titles & Content button (see bottom of page), you will see a listing of your site pages.
+Clicking on the name of the page (or its respective "Action >Edit" button) for either of these pages will allow you to edit the Header (Top) and Footer (bottom) sections of any of those pages.
 Furthermore, these sections will also contain WYSIWYG for your ease.

 System Messages & Store Language